A guide to removing content from Google

 Here we’re assuming that the person who created the content has refused to take it down from the web site in question.
 Or you might, having done your research, decide it will be more effective to go to the publisher level with your request to remove content or delete a URL from a website.

-Obviously, if it’s on a personal blog this isn’t applicable as the content creator is likely to be the same person as the publisher or webmaster.
+If it’s on a personal blog this isn’t applicable as the content creator is likely to be the same person as the publisher or webmaster.
 But if we are looking at a local news website, for example, or medium sized sites that publish opinions and news, it can work.

 First, find out who the site owner is.
 Access to this information can be found using a tool such as DomainTools, or you can usually just find it by reviewing the site itself.